What is the GAMSAT?

 What happens on test day?

 When sitting Sections 1 and 3 at a test centre, you’ll need to bring a printed version of your admission ticket and proof of ID.
-Remember to sign your admissions ticket before your test day.
 The details on your ID need to match the details on your admission ticket.
 The test will begin once all the pre-testing procedures are completed.

 Read our GAMSAT remote proctoring article to find out how your remote proctored test session will work and how best to prepare for remote proctored testing.